Statement of the week: Thais cannot handle money

 Doesn't mean it's always wrong because they are also very generous to the less fortunate and disabled.
 Were it not for the fact that sometimes I think they abuse it again.

-A Thai woman, if you find the right one, can handle money well.
-There is no point in generalizing, there are also those who cannot handle money, but these are usually the barmaids and the women who have a farang that they have not learned. to handle money.
+A Thai woman if you have met the right person can handle money well.
+Generalizing is of no use, there are also those who cannot handle money, but those are usually the barmaids and the women who have a farang that they do not learn to handle the money.

 My wife receives household money every month for everything she has to pay in and around the house, light, water, gas, TV, internet, etc.

-Since she is very self-supporting, she can even save some money.
-I have learned it.
+As she is very self supporting she can even save some.
+I learned it hard.
 I said if you save 1000 bath pm

-then I add 1000 bath every month.
+then I add 1000 baht every month.
 And that works perfectly.
-She proudly shows her savings bank account every month.
-And since she does everything from scooter cleaning to smoking mackerel, etc., she has a good life.
-It is probably also because she can consult with me very well, something that many Farangs do. is missing.
-They tar everything with the same brush and then criticize severely if the woman cannot handle money.
-I have even taught my wife to teach her grandchild to save.
+She proudly shows her savings bank book every month.
+And since she tackles everything from scooter cleaning to smoking mackerel, etc., she has a good life. is missing.
+They shave everything with one brush and then give a lot if the woman can't handle money.
+I even taught my wife that she teaches her grandchild to save.
 Not many Thai women do that.
-If our little one is Honnybee's son When he comes to us, he immediately takes out his piggy bank and holds it in front of grandpa's nose.
-And then he looks at me questioningly, and when I put 10 baht in it, I get a big kiss and a wave from this little guy.
+When he comes to us he immediately takes his piggy bank and holds it in front of grandpa's nose.
+And then he looks at me questioningly, and when I put 10 bath in it I get a big kiss and a big blow from this little guy.

 And a new scooter was bought in cash with a 4000 baht discount and that discount went straight to her savings book, so it's possible.